-Answer Masking (SR/PNP Reference BG) Before Testing: Identification for SR/PNP: Student's SR/PNP must have answer masking selected to activate the feature on the platform.
-During Testing: When answer masking is enabled multiple choice and During Testing: When answer masking is enabled, multiple choice and multiple select answers will be masked.
-The student will uncover answe options when ready.
-The student may disable this feature by selecting, "Disable Answer Masking" in the user drop-down menu.
-Audio Amplification Before Testing: The student raises or lowers the volume control, as needed, using headphones.
+Accessibility Feature Administration Guidelines 1a Answer Masking (SR/PNP Reference BG) Before Testing: 1b Audio Amplification Before Testing: The student raises or lowers the volume control, as needed, using headphones.
 The student will now have access to volume control in the secure TestNav environment.
 Volume can be adjusted throughout the test.
-During Testing: Student must be tested in a separate setting if unable to the test. wear headphones.
+During Testing: Student must be tested in a separate setting if unable to wear headphones.
 Volume can be adjusted throughout the test.
-Bookmark During Testing: The student selects the "Bookmark" icon in the toolbar.
+1c Bookmark During Testing: The student selects the "Bookmark" icon in the toolbar.
 The student electronically "bookmarks" items to review later.
 To remove the bookmark, select the "Bookmark" icon again.
-Color Contrast (Background/Font Color) Before Testing: Identification for SR/PNP: Student's SR/PNP must have the student's Color Contrast (Background/Font Color) selected to activate this feature on the platform.
+1d Color Contrast (Background/Font Color) (SR/PNP Reference BI) Before Testing: Identification for SR/PNP: Student's SR/PNP must have the student's Color Contrast (Background/Font Color) selected to activate this feature on the platform.
 During Testing: Alternate on-screen background and/or font color is enabled via the SR/PNP based on need or preference.
 The student may change the color contrast option or disable this feature by selecting, "Change the background and foreground color" in the user drop-down menu.
-Contrast Settings abc) Black on White (Default) abc Black on Cream abc Black on Light Blue abc Black on Light Magenta abc White on Black (SR/PNP Reference BG) Audio Amplification Bookmark Color Contrast
+Contrast Settings Description of the user drop-down menu.
+Contrast Settings Description of the user drop-down menu.
+Description of the user drop-down menu.
+Contrast Settings Description of the user drop-down menu.